snu-csl/os-pa4/README.md

 If your implementation meets all Part 3 requirements, you may earn up to 20 bonus points by designing and integrating your own page replacement policy that minimizes page faults on workloads exhibiting memory-access locality.
 Your policy should plug cleanly into your per-process paging implementation and remain correct, deadlock-free, and leak-free under the same testing conditions as Part 3.
 You may track lightweight per-page metadata and/or maintain auxiliary state, provided overhead stays modest and the design is cleanly explained in your design document.

-For a diverse set of workloads, we will rank submissions by the total number of page faults (lower is better) across all workloads.
+For a diverse set of workloads, we will rank submissions by the average ratio of page faults (lower is better) across all workloads, specifically using the geometric mean of each workload’s page-fault ratio relative to the FIFO policy.
 The top 10 submissions will receive a 20% bonus, and the next 10 submissions will receive a 10% bonus.
 To qualify for this bonus, wrap any code changes with `#ifdef BONUS  ... #endif` and document the policy's mechanics, rationale, and expected behavior in your design document.

 ### Part 4.
 Design Document (10 points)